infojunkie/musicxml-midi/README.md

 ## Transformation pipeline
 The conversion process applies 2 consecutive XSD transformations to the input MusicXML score:
-- The first transformation `musicxml-unroll.xsd` "unrolls" the score by expanding all the repeats and jumps into a linear score. the output of this transformation is a new MusicXML score that contains no repeats or jumps, but is otherwise exactly equivalent to the source when it is played back.
+- The first transformation `musicxml-unroll.xsd` "unrolls" the score by expanding all the repeats and jumps into a linear score.
+The output of this transformation is a new MusicXML score that contains no repeats or jumps, but is otherwise exactly equivalent to the source when it is played back.
-- The second transformation `musicxml-mma-unrolled.xsd` transforms a MusicXML score that _it assumes to be unrolled_ to a MMA script that can then be ran through the `mma` tool to produce a MIDI file.
+- The second transformation `musicxml-mma-unrolled.xsd` transforms a MusicXML score that _it assumes to be unrolled_ to a MMA script that can then be run through the `mma` tool to produce a MIDI file.

 These two transformations are packaged in the higher-lever XSD transformation `musicml-mma.xsd`.